franklinxzhou/duke-real-analysis-1-fall25/README.md

 BWOC = By way of contradiction\
 WLOG = Without loss of generality

-For any comments or question, reach out to me: [My email](mailto:xz455@duke.edu?subject=%5BReal%20Analysis%20Notes%5D)
+For any comment or question, reach out to me: [My email](mailto:xz455@duke.edu?subject=%5BReal%20Analysis%20Notes%5D)